We were in Nawalgarh last week. A little getaway time we got for ourselves which we grabbed.

 We were in the middle of nowhere.
 All the doctors in Rajasthan in government hospitals were on a strike.
 There was no way any chemist shop would be open at 10:30 pm in this sleepy town.
 I cursed myself for two things - one not being able to drive our car and two for not having Digene, Disprin and Sorbitrate in our first aid box.
 If there ever was a Worst Informed Doctor's Wife Award, I would be the honourable claimant I am sure.
 We didn't know where to go.

-Suddenly Partha remembered the 'Jangid Hospital' ad which had mentioned clearly the exact location, the doctors available, that there was an ECG machine there and a small dispensary.
+Suddenly my husband remembered the 'Jangid Hospital' ad which had mentioned clearly the exact location, the doctors available, and that there was an ECG machine available along with a small dispensary.
 One of the Hotel reception boys was with us who guided us to the location.
 We reached there at 11:00 pm (can never forgive myself for the fact that Partha had to drive in those gullies in that condition in the dead of the night).
 By the time we reached, his pain had eased and it was clear that it was a case of gastric trouble but he didn't want to take any chances.
 We got an ECG done and bought the medicines we wanted from the dispensary.

 We had both learnt important lessons in life.

-Now in the comfort our house when I look back, I shudder to think what could have happened and if it wasn't for that obscure little ad on cable TV, we would be running around looking for a hospital around midnight.
-Now this is what a hospital ad should be able to do - save patients by giving them exact information they need - not just make one feel good ad as a brand building exercise which does nothing for the patients.
+Now in the comfort our house when I look back, I shudder to think what could have happened and if it wasn't for that little ad on cable TV.
+We would be running around looking for a hospital around midnight.
+Now this is what a hospital ad should be able to do - save patients by giving them exact information they need - not just a feel good ad that is made as a brand building exercise but does nothing for the patients.